Wisconsin Alumni Research Foundation

 Jon Young

-Jon Young, Head of WARF Therapeutics
+Jon Young, Chief Scientific Officer, WARF Therapeutics

 Jon has over 25 years of medicinal chemistry experience in pharma and biotech, including > 50 publications/patents and eight clinical candidates.
 He served as a Director at Merck Research Laboratories and Celgene and as Vice President at Regulus Therapeutics.
 Jon has significant experience in small molecule, PROTAC and RNA drug modalities.